Long Boi: Statue

 The University of York reported on 11 May 2023 that YUSU was working on plans to organise a fitting tribute to Long Boi.
 On 15 May the YUSU president, Pierrick Roger, announced plans to erect a to-scale memorial to Long Boi.
 If £1,000–£2,000 was raised, a bench with a plaque to Long Boi would be constructed.
 If more than £2,000 was raised, a statue would be installed.
 Any excess donations would be donated to a "Travel Abroad Award" as a York Futures Scholarship named after Long Boi.

 The £1,000 target was surpassed within a day, and the £2,000 target was reached by 17 May 2023.
 Ultimately, £5,500 was raised, and the plan was to for the statue to be made of bronze (although ceramic and silver were suggested), and placed on Derwent Common.

 In December 2023, the wildlife sculptor Neil R. Mason was chosen as the artist to complete the sculpture.

 With an absence of updates, and considering the context of the serious financial situation students were in when the money was raised, some students raised concerns that the funds were not being used to build the statue as promised, and even that Pierrick Roger had absconded with them.
 The design for the sculpture was revealed in May 2024, with the clay moulds being sent to Greece to be cast in bronze.

 On 26 September 2024, the finished statue was revealed in a ceremony led by Greg James and broadcast on BBC Radio 1.
 The ceremony, held in the university's Central Hall and supported by York SU Technical Theatre Society (TechSoc), was attended by hundreds of people and included short remarks by Vice Chancellor Charlie Jeffery, a minute of quacking, and musical performances of Wiz Khalifa's "See You Again" by organist Anna Lapwood and Chappell Roan's "Hot to Go!" by the university's Sing Song Society.

 In November 2024, the statue was removed by the university after significant damage to its right leg.
+In late August 2025 it was returned to its original location.